Mario Cerrito: Human Hibachi series

-Cerrito also wrote, produced and directed Human Hibachi (2019), a horror movie.
+Cerrito wrote, produced and directed Human Hibachi in 2018.
 Shot solely on an iPhone, the movie was initially deemed too extreme for a release to Amazon Prime and was released to its own website instead.
 At the New Jersey Horror Con and Film Festival in 2021 it was nominated for Best FX and Best Feature film, winning the latter.
 The film was also an official selection of Philadelphia Independent Film Festival and signed to Troma Entertainment for release.